50 First Dates, Their Yelp Reviews & Reclaiming My Identity After Divorce

 Of all of my dates, this one has been the one I was most unsure about.
 Joshua, although a very kind guy, was very murky about what he actually wanted out of the experience.
 Dinner was a little awkward and just felt off, like neither one of us was willing to go out on a limb first and just throw caution to the wind.
 Eventually, it was me who made it clear that I was looking for a FWB (friends with benefits) situation.
 Poor Joshua Tree was disappointed, as he was certain he was looking for love.
 Overall I would give Joshua 2 ⭐⭐

 I learned that while I don’t want to close myself off to the possibility of love at some point, I am simply not ready for love at all right now.
 I am very clear that I am looking for an opportunity to explore my ability to engage in a relationship and explore my sexuality with someone, but have no desire to field an invitation to Thanksgiving or to meet anyone’s kids or family.

 I’m giving myself permission to ask for what I want and to not feel guilty or obligated if that doesn’t line up with someone else’s agenda.
 Just like I won’t judge someone else for being where they are, I also won’t judge myself for being where I am.
 This is my journey and my process and I’m absolutely committed to seeing it through and honoring where I’m at during each step.
 I’m learning to love myself and show up for myself without doubt and judgment, but holy fuck is it a difficult process to fight these internal voices that lie and say I’m not enough or that I don’t measure up, and who am I to turn someone else away, what if nobody else wants me…

 Well, fuck that—I want me!

-Stay tuned for the next installment of 50 First Dates.
+Read below in order from top to bottom for the entire 50 First Dates adventure.
 Let’s just say, things heat up.